People are withdrawing their UCAS applications for Exeter Uni after the racist group chat

 The latest update is that now, students who planned to take a place at the University of Exeter in September this year, are deciding to withdraw their applications from their UCAS form as they don't want to go to a uni where racism is so rife.

-We spoke to Darya about her application withdrawal, who said: "The day I sent my application I decided to swiftly change Exeter for another course at my current uni, SOAS."
+We spoke to one student who instead applied for SOAS.
+She said: "The day I sent my application I decided to swiftly change Exeter for another course at my current uni, SOAS."

 — Katy (@KatyWinterburn) March 20, 2018